StarpTech/sveltejs-brunch/README.md

   sveltejs: {
     // To extract the CSS into files, simply include to extractCSS option in your Brunch config like so...
     extractCSS: true,
+    // To combine the sourcemaps from all components into one
+    combineSourceMapCSS: true,
+    // The generated combined css file
     out: './public/components.css',
     // By default, svelte, svelte.html are used.
     pattern: /\.(svelte|html)$/